 There are no Salmonids in the above list.
 That's because I never targeted them directly.

-The image on the top right is my very first and only rainbow trout caught on a fishing trip in northern Minnesota (it was fun, Steve!)
-It was the sole (no pun intended) fish caught on two separate day excursions.
+The image of me on this page is my very first and only wild rainbow trout caught on a fishing trip in northern Minnesota (it was fun, Steve!)
+It was the sole (no pun intended) fish caught on two separate full day excursions.